 Deciding to work abroad is an exciting time in anybody’s career, but if you are looking to operate as a limited company then there are many points and options to consider.

-Working as a contractor through your own limited company in the UK is commercially rewarding and also very tax efficient.
-It is easy to forget, but the UK has one of the lowest Corporation Tax rates in Europe; the current main rate is 19% and is set to be reduced to 17% for the year starting 1st April 2020.
+Working as a contractor through your own limited company in the UK, is commercially rewarding.
+It is also very tax efficient, as the UK has one of the lowest Corporation Tax rates in Europe; the current main rate is 19% and is set to be reduced to 17% for the year starting 1st April 2020.

 - The good news is, it is very unlikely that you will be the first person to have been asked to provide your services as a contractor to the client.

-Other things to think about are currency exchange rates, and the cost of expert tax advice in the country you are working in.
-This coupled with potentially higher corporation tax may actually take the shine off those higher daily contract rates.
+It’s worth looking up the current currency exchange rates, and the cost of expert tax advice in the country of your choice.
+This, coupled with potentially higher corporation tax, may take the shine off those higher daily contract rates.

 If you are working overseas for a short amount of time, for example a couple of months, then there is most likely little to worry about.
 On the other hand, if you are planning on contracting overseas long-term, it would be in your best interest to seek specialist advice.

 If you are thinking of becoming a contractor or have any questions about working through your own limited company, please call our New Business Team on 01442 275789.
 Our guides to contracting in Belgium, Germany, France, and the Netherlands also provide specific advice.
 We also have a selection of guides to make your journey simpler.